iamashishdutta/mongoose-comment-manager/README.md

 ```

 ### Get Users 🔍

-Retrieve user(s) by a field and value (e.g., username, email).
-This method works for both single and multiple requests.
+Retrieve one or more users by a field and value (e.g., username, email).

 ```js
 // Single User